 A collection of 22,335 objects!

-The museum's ethnographic collections are composed of architectural elements (houses, bakeries, bollards, lintels, etc.), agricultural tools and machines (from the plane to the combine harvester), furniture, domestic objects, graphic arts, textile pieces and craftsmen's workshops..
+The museum's ethnographic collections include architectural elements (houses, bakeries, bollards, lintels, etc.), farming tools and machinery (from planers to combine harvesters), furniture, domestic objects, graphic arts, textiles and craftsmen's workshops..

-The ten-yearly inventory, which, as its name suggests, must be carried out every ten years, is one of the most important operations in the management of a museum's collections.
-It ensures the traceability of the works kept in the museum and recorded in the inventory registers.
-In concrete terms, during this operation, the museum's conservation team verifies the location of the objects, and checks their state of conservation, description and marking.
+The ten-yearly recolement, which as its name suggests must be carried out every ten years, is one of the most important operations in the management of a museum's collections.
+It ensures the traceability of the works conserved in the museum and recorded in the inventory registers.
+Specifically, during this operation, the museum's conservation team verifies the location of objects, and checks their state of preservation, description and marking.

 Following the inventory, the objects will be cleaned, treated against wood-boring insects, packaged, measured, photographed and documented.

-Each object now has a digital information sheet containing all the information about it.
-These 'identity cards' are complete and accurate.
-This makes it easier to locate works, to select some for an exhibition, to answer questions from colleagues or visitors, and to plan a rational and logical policy of preventive and curative conservation.
-998 records of objects representative of museum collections are integrated into the Mona Lisa database and can be accessed by clicking here.
+Today, each object has a digital information sheet containing all the relevant details.
+These "identity cards" are complete and precise.
+This makes it easier to locate works, to select some for exhibition, to answer questions from colleagues or visitors, and to plan a rational and logical policy of preventive and curative conservation.
+998 object records, representative of museum collections, are integrated into the Joconde database and can be accessed by clicking here.

-If you would like to donate an item, please complete the following form and send it to us by post or e-mail.
+If you would like to donate an item, please complete the following form and return it to us by post or e-mail.